 We need peace within ourselves to feel content.
-And we also need to spread peace to others in order to unify people together.
+And we also need to spread peace to others to unify people together.

 Peace = consciousness.

-The hippies had it right, Prem has it right and now Unity has found a way to articulate the solution to a larger audience.
+The hippies had it right, Prem has it right, and now Unity has found a way to articulate the solution to a broader audience.

-Normally, after an experience like this, I want to run off and find out all of life’s answers.
-But I feel different this time round.
+Usually, after an experience like this, I want to run off and find out all of life’s answers.
+But I feel different this time around.
 I feel like all of the answers are already within, I just need to spend more time digging them out.
-I feel like as a result, peace and consciousness has become top priority and it should be for you as well.
+I feel like as a result, peace and consciousness has become my top priority and it should be for you as well.